marcopiraccini/sd-swim/README.md

 # SD-SWIM
-Self- discovery minimal implementation of SWIM membership protocol that uses Protocol Buffers over UDP for message exchange.
+Self- discovery minimal implementation of SWIM membership protocol that uses Protocol Buffers [https://developers.google.com/protocol-buffers/] over UDP for message exchange.

 ## Why "self discovery"?
-When a node joins a group using SWIM, it must know his own IP, which is actively used in protocol implementation.
+When a node join a group using SWIM, it must know his own IP, which is actively used in protocol implementation.
-This can be a problem when running nodes in container-based architectures, where a containerized process cannot know the HOST IP automatically.
+This can be an issue when running nodes in container-based architectures, where a containerized process cannot know the HOST IP automatically.

-## Notes
-Not yet implemented / possible improvements:
-- No control on message size
-- Random failure detection (instead using round-robin + random reordering on completing the traversal)

 # Usage